-Programme/ Class: M.A Year: First Seme Subject: Economics Course Code: 0710827 Course Title: ECONOMICS OF EDUCATION AND HEALTH (Theory) 0 011 11 5 1 6 1 in the lift of the first of the At a manufacture To a manufacture

-Course Objectives- Economics of education and health is the application of micro economics theories in the field of education and health.
+Programme/ Class: M.A Year: First Semester: 1/7 Subject: Economics Course Code: 0710827 Course Title: ECONOMICS OF EDUCATION AND HEALTH (Theory) Course Objectives- Economics of education and health is the application of micro economics theories in the field of education and health.
 To convert a population into human capital education and health are the two important factors.
 This paper gives an insight into basic concepts of these theories that can be applied in the field of education and health to develop the country.
 Credits: 4 Elective (c) Max.
-Marks: 25+75 (Internal + External) Min.
-Passing Marks: 40 Total No. of Lecture-Tutorials-Practical (i n hours per week): L-T-P: 4-0-0 Unit Тор ic No. of Lectures = 60 I Demand for education private and social demand, Waste and Stagnation, Benefits of Education Direct Economics of education: Concept and Importance, Education as an instrument of Growth, Demand for education private and social demand, Cost of education Private and Social cost, Waste and Stagnation, Benefits of Education Direct and Indirect Private and Social benefits, Cost benefit model, Education Production function, Education Productivity and Income, Educational Indicators.
-II India's Educational System: Problems and suggestion Primary, Secondary and higher level, Education and Earnings, Human Development concept and measurement, Human Development Index of India, Human capital in India, New National policy of Education financing of Education in India, Expenditure on Education during post reform period.
-12 III Health Economics: Concept, Scope and Importance, Health Indicators, Determinates of Health status, Economic Dimensions of Health care Demand and Supply of Health Care Disease burden and its Measurement, Economics Appraisal in Health Care Cost benefit, Cost effectiveness and cost minimization approaches, Environment and Health, Poverty and Health.
-12 IV India's Health Care System: Public Health Scenario in India- Burden of Diseases Unfant and Child Mortality Rates, Maternal Health, Infections and Parasitic Diseases, Life Style Diseases, Morbidity and Physical Disability, Health Care Infrastructure in India Primary, Community and Apex level, Health Care Expenditure in India, New National Policy on Health.
-12 V Health Care Markets: Concept Types and Importar in Health Insurance Market, Externalities in Health Non-profits, Technological Change and Health Carother UN Agencies. nce Health Insurance, Information Asymmetries Care markets, Hospitals and the Theory of 12
+Marks: 25+75 (Internal + External ) Min.
+Passing Marks: 40 Total No. of Lecture-Tutorials-Practical (in hours per week): L-T-P: 4-0-0 No. of Lectures = 60Unit Topic Economics of education: Concept and Importance, Education as an instrument of Growth, Demand for education private and social demand, Cost of education Private and Social cost, 12 Waste and Stagnation, Benefits of Education Direct and Indirect Private and Social benefits, Cost benefit model, Education Production function, Education Productivity and Income, Educational Indicators.
+India's Educational System: Problems and suggestion Primary, Secondary and higher level, Education and Earnings, Human Development concept and measurement, Human Development П 12 Index of India, Human capital in India, New National policy of Education financing of Education in India, Expenditure on Education during post reform period.
+Health Economics: Concept, Scope and Importance, Health Indicators, Determinates of Health status, Economic Dimensions of Health care Demand and Supply of Health Care Disease burden Ш 12 and its Measurement, Economics Appraisal in Health Care Cost benefit, Cost effectiveness and cost minimization approaches, Environment and Health, Poverty and Health.
+India's Health Care System: Public Health Scenario in India- Burden of Diseases Unfant and Child Mortality Rates, Maternal Health, Infections and Parasitic Diseases, Life Style Diseases, Morbidity IV12 and Physical Disability, Health Care Infrastructure in India Primary, Community and Apex level, Health Care Expenditure in India, New National Policy on Health.
+Health Care Markets: Concept Types and Importance Health Insurance, Information Asymmetries in Health Insurance Market, Externalities in Health Care markets, Hospitals and the Theory of V 12 Non-profits, Technological Change and Health Care, International Health Organization WHO and other UN Agencies.

-Teaching Learning Process: Class discussion/ demonstrations, Power point presentation, Class activities/ assignment, Field visits, internship, etc.
+Teaching Learning Process: Class discussion/demonstrations, Power point presentation, Class activities/assignment, Field visits, internship, etc.

-1.Blaug, M- Introduction to Economics of Education, Penguin, London.
+1. Blaug, M- Introduction to Economics of Education, Penguin, London.